 To educate travelers and other guests about the benefits of the multi-site solar initiative, the airport will soon introduce colorful, interactive informational kiosks at Terminal B that will provide information about solar power and this initiative at Newark Liberty.
 Kiosks also will update visitors on the amount of power that has been generated during a particular day and during the current month and year.

-The Port Authority is committed to making its airports environmentally responsible with initiatives that affect facility operations, the aviation industry and customers.
+The Port Authority is committed to making its airports environmentally responsible.
+All with initiatives that affect facility operations.
+As well as the aviation industry and customers.

-The airports follow an agency-wide sustainability policy that focuses on reducing emissions from facilities, while encouraging customers, tenants, and partners to conduct their businesses in a sustainable fashion, and developing strategies that reduce risks posed by climate change to facilities and regional infrastructure.
+The airports follow an agency-wide sustainability policy that focuses on reducing emissions from facilities.
+All while encouraging customers, tenants, and partners to conduct their businesses in a sustainable fashion.
+Furthermore developing strategies that reduce risks.
+Finally, risks posed by climate change to facilities and regional infrastructure.